- Best Time to do Luxury Everest Base Camp Trek

 Permits and Regulations for Luxury Everest Base Camp Trek

-Khumbu Pasang Lhamu Rural Municipality Entrance Permit: This is a local permit required to enter the Khumbu region.
-This permit replaced the previous Khumbu region permit in 2018.
+Khumbu Pasang Lhamu Rural Municipality Entrance Permit: As of 2018, trekkers must acquire this local permit to venture into the Khumbu region, superseding the older Khumbu permit.

 Luxury Accommodations on Luxury Everest Base Camp Trek

-- Yeti Mountain Home (YMH) chain of luxury lodges
+Yeti Mountain Home (YMH): A series of luxury lodges ensuring consistency in luxury and service.

 Physical Fitness and Acclimatization on Luxury Everest Base Camp Trek